crdueck/exactEarth/functional_lunch_and_learn.md

 > "A monad is just a monoid in the category of endofunctors, what's the problem?"

-`Monads` may seem complicated at first, but are really very simple

 ~~~ haskell
 class Functor m => Monad (m :: * -> *) where
     return :: a -> m a